Ratchaburi province: Geography

 The area of Ratchaburi province is divided into three parts.
 First, the border in the west which is shared with Myanmar and is about 60 km long.
 The second contains the Tenasserim mountains and forests with an elevation of about 200–300 meters.
 The central area of the province is rich in wetlands due to river flow.
 Ratchaburi has important natural resources in its forest of which it covers an area of 1,711 km² or 33 percent of provincial area.
 Moreover, it has minerals such as tin, tantalum, feldspar, quartz, limestone, and marlstone.

+The main river of the western part is the Phachi River.
+On the left bank of the Phachi is the Chaloem Phrakiat Thai Prachan National Park along with eight other national parks, make up region 3 (Ban Pong) of Thailand's protected areas.

+There is one wildlife sanctuary, Mae Nam Phachi Wildlife Sanctuary, along with two other wildlife sanctuaries, make up region 3 (Ban Pong) of Thailand's protected areas.